AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 If a column header is duplicated in a file, only the first instance of the column and its corresponding data fields are used; the duplicate columns are ignored, even if the first column was empty.

+### What is the throttle limit for API calls?

+A cap of 10 requests per second is enforced for all ingest API calls.
+If your BDIA implementation regularly exceeds this limit, consolidate your data into fewer larger files.

 ## Responses and failures

 ### What are the response codes that I can get, and what do they mean?